ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 Hobbies
 ======
 ---
 * I love traveling!
-I've been to America and Oceania, and my dream is to visit Antarctica.!
+I've been to North America and Oceania, and my dream is to hike in Antarctica！
 * I like sports, especially basketball and badminton!
 * I like outdoor activities like fishing and hiking!
 * I enjoy table games, such as billiards, mahjong, and board games！